Home>Health Hub>General Health>Nutrition in Later-Stage CKD (Stages 3b–5)

 Nutrition Before Dialysis

-How a Renal Dietitian Supports You
+How a Renal Dietitian can help You

-A renal dietitian helps by:
+A renal dietitian can help by:

-• Setting personalised targets
+• Setting personalised targets based on your individual needs

-• Reviewing advice as blood results change
+• Reviewing and adjusting advice as your blood results change over time

 By Ellie Evans